fat-forensics/fat-forensics/doc/index.rst

 Welcome to FAT Forensics!
 +++++++++++++++++++++++++

-FAT-Forensics is a Python toolkit for evaluating Fairness, Accountability and Transparency of Artificial Intelligence systems.
+FAT Forensics is a Python toolkit for evaluating Fairness, Accountability and Transparency of Artificial Intelligence systems.
 It is built on top of SciPy_ and NumPy_, and distributed under the 3-Clause BSD license (new BSD).